FB2A – Family Based Immigration for Spouses and Children of Permanent Residents

 The first step that must be taken to pursue this form of family-based immigration involves the U.S. permanent resident petitioning on behalf of their spouse.
 Once filed, a priority date will be issued by the United States Citizenship and Immigration Services (USCIS), which, once reached, will indicate that a visa is available.
 Should the spouse already be within the United States, then all that must be done next is the adjustment of their status to permanent residency.
 If the spouse is located outside of the United States, he or she will need to apply through consular processing.

-The Austin based immigration lawyers at William Jang, PLLC charge the following in attorney’s fees for a typical case that is filed in the United States at the USCIS (please see the disclaimer here), in addition to the filing fee that is currently charged by the USCIS:
+The Austin based immigration lawyers at Law Office of William Jang, PLLC charge the following in attorney’s fees for a typical case that is filed in the United States at the USCIS (please see the disclaimer here), in addition to the filing fee that is currently charged by the USCIS:

 - $535 for the US CIS filing fee for the immigration petition